kwtaylor/pockelizer/README.md

 The plan is to eventually make a simple hand-held logic analyzer.
 Right now all it does is display a pretty test pattern on the screen.

 It uses [this board](http://www.altera.com/products/devkits/altera/kit-max-10-evaluation.html) with [this screen](https://www.adafruit.com/products/1947).
-However, it doesn't use the touch interface yet.
-The capacitive touch interface uses the I2C pins which are not pinned out on the
-MAX 10 board by default, so I may need to provide some diagrams showing how to solder that up later.
+The capacitive touch interface uses the I2C pins which are not pinned out on the MAX 10 board by default, so I may need to provide some diagrams showing how to solder that up later.

 Some Documentation: